MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uno/authentication.md

 5. Accept the license agreement to continue the installation.

 > [!NOTE]
 > Ensure you install the latest versions of these two libraries.
+The minimum version numbers are:
+>
+> * Uno.WinUI.MSAL v4.9.0
+> * Microsoft.Identity.Client v4.54.0

 Add the native client ID and backend scope to the configuration.